Vinyl vs. Aluminum Fences: Pros, Cons, and Costs

 Length of Life: Tie

-Both vinyl and aluminum feature similar lifespans, each averaging around 20 years of longevity.
-Vinyl siding can last up to 30 years but aluminum, if well-cared for, could last up to 50 years.
-Either way, both options are great for homeowners seeking longevity in their investment.
+Both vinyl and aluminum have similar lifespans, each averaging around 20 years.
+Vinyl siding can last up to 30 years, but aluminum, if well-cared for, could last up to 50 years.
+Either way, both options are great for homeowners seeking longevity in their investments.

 Sustainability: Aluminum